Krzysztofe/Krzysztofe/README.md

  ### Each attached project description contains a link to the repository with more information.

- <a href = "http://vps-2c27257b.vps.ovh.ca:8090/"> Demo: "Voting pattern" - Next/TS, Prisma, SQLite</a> is full-stack application developed on behalf of a trade union for
+ <a href = "http://vps-2c27257b.vps.ovh.ca:8090/"> Demo: "Voting pattern" - Next/TS, Prisma, SQLite</a> is full-stack commercial application developed on behalf of a trade union for
 conducting elections among employees for the position of social labor inspector. <a href = "https://github.com/Krzysztofe/voting-pattern/tree/main"> "Voting pattern" --> Repository </a>

  <div align="center">